I often receive the question, “What can I do to help refugees?” Here are a few things to help you get started in refugee ministry.

 - Weekly tutoring in English.
 If you can speak English, you can teach English.
 There are so many free resources online to help in this process.
 Check out: Jubilee ESL Manual and Minnesota Literacy Council.

 - Invite a refugee family into your home for a meal.
-Make this a weekly, bi-weekly or monthly tradition.
+Make this a new family tradition.

 - Help a refugee with job or housing applications.
 When they are ready to move into better housing, help them move.

 - Include a refugee in your family holiday festivities.